covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 The LISS Panel
 ===============

 The `LISS panel <https://www.lissdata.nl/>`_ is a Dutch survey of 4500 households that have been interviewed regularly for over ten years on a large variety of topics.
 Below, we list a set of questionnaires on the CoViD-19 pandemic that have been fielded in the LISS panel.

-CoViD-19 Impact Lab questionnaires
+General CoViD-19 Impact Lab Questionnaires
 ----------------------------------

-We fielded so far a set of six questionnaires on the CoViD-19 pandemic in the LISS panel.
+We addressed a set of six questionnaires on the CoViD-19 pandemic to all respondents of the LISS panel.
 Documentation to the questionnaires is made available `here <https://liss-covid-19-questionnaires-documentation.readthedocs.io/en/latest/>`_.
 You can cite our questionnaire by making use of this `DOI <https://zenodo.org/record/4576205#.YE4GC2hKhPa>`_.

 **Wave 1: 20-31 March 2020**